 - A 30 second summary video of their presence at the event, shown here

 A short film about William - a street performer who juggles on the streets of Chelsea.
-Phil Dunn and Thomas Bell co-directed this together and Thomas created the soundtrack.
-The film was nominated for Best Short Documentary at Norwich Film Festival 2016, and was an official selection for The Big Easy International Film Festival 2017, in New Orleans.
+Phil Dunn and Thomas Bell co-directed this, and Thomas created the soundtrack.

 Liberty London called on us again to partner with them in filming this exclusive event with the Royal Ballet, bringing a performance of The Nutcracker to their Regent street store.
 They wanted us to draw attention to their amazing Christmas installations in the iconic Liberty windows, whilst also capturing the uniqueness of this fantastic event, with its stunning performance.
 In addition, we filmed and shot photos of the windows being installed throughout one night in the run up to their grand unveiling which were featured by London's TimeOut Magazine.